germainkevinbusiness/UIPresenter/README.md

 }
 ````

-To create your own animation when the presenter is being removed from the decor view, do as follow:
+To create your own animation when the presenter is being removed from the decor view
+(called remove animation), you need to extend the ```RemoveAnimation``` interface, like so:

 ````kotlin
 class MyRemoveAnimation : RemoveAnimation {